Altinn/altinn-studio-docs/content/app/app-dev-course/modul4/_index.en.md

 In this module you have set up a dropdown list, radio buttons and checkboxes and added values for these components manually, programmatically and dynamically.

-he service should run on your local computer with local test and you should be able to validate that the components present expected data values.
+The service should run on your local computer with local test and you should be able to validate that the components present expected data values.

 **Remember to _push_ your local changes, so that they are available in Altinn Studio when you're happy with them**